Securing PaaS deployments

 Following are best practices for using App Service.

-Best practice: Authenticate through Azure Active Directory.
+Best practice: Authenticate through Microsoft Entra ID.
 Detail: App Service provides an OAuth 2.0 service for your identity provider.
 OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, and mobile phones.
-Azure AD uses OAuth 2.0 to enable you to authorize access to mobile and web applications.
+Microsoft Entra ID uses OAuth 2.0 to enable you to authorize access to mobile and web applications.

 Best practice: Restrict access based on the need to know and least privilege security principles.
 Detail: Restricting access is imperative for organizations that want to enforce security policies for data access.
 You can use Azure RBAC to assign permissions to users, groups, and applications at a certain scope.
 To learn more about granting users access to applications, see Get started with access management.

 Best practice: Protect your keys.
 Detail: Azure Key Vault helps safeguard cryptographic keys and secrets that cloud applications and services use.
 With Key Vault, you can encrypt keys and secrets (such as authentication keys, storage account keys, data encryption keys, .PFX files, and passwords) by using keys that are protected by hardware security modules (HSMs).
 For added assurance, you can import or generate keys in HSMs.
 See Azure Key Vault to learn more.
 You can also use Key Vault to manage your TLS certificates with auto-renewal.